$149.90 Million in Sales Expected for Community Bank System, Inc. (NYSE:CBU) This Quarter

-According to Zacks, analysts expect that Community Bank System will report full-year sales of $597.06 million for the current fiscal year, with estimates ranging from $595.00 million to $598.65 million.
-For the next year, analysts forecast that the company will report sales of $596.42 million, with estimates ranging from $582.50 million to $604.27 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that follow Community Bank System.
+According to Zacks, analysts expect that Community Bank System will report full year sales of $597.06 million for the current year, with estimates ranging from $595.00 million to $598.65 million.
+For the next year, analysts anticipate that the business will report sales of $596.42 million, with estimates ranging from $582.50 million to $604.27 million.
+Zacks’ sales averages are a mean average based on a survey of analysts that cover Community Bank System.

-Community Bank System (NYSE:CBU) last announced its earnings results on Monday, July 27th.
-The bank reported $0.76 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.60 by $0.16.
-The firm had revenue of $144.90 million during the quarter, compared to analysts’ expectations of $147.27 million.
+Community Bank System (NYSE:CBU) last posted its earnings results on Monday, July 27th.
+The bank reported $0.76 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.60 by $0.16.
 Community Bank System had a return on equity of 8.69% and a net margin of 25.46%.
-The business’s revenue was down 2.8% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.80 EPS.
+The business had revenue of $144.90 million during the quarter, compared to the consensus estimate of $147.27 million.
+During the same period in the previous year, the business earned $0.80 EPS.
+The business’s quarterly revenue was down 2.8% on a year-over-year basis.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 9th.
-Investors of record on Tuesday, September 15th will be paid a $0.42 dividend.
-This is an increase from Community Bank System’s previous quarterly dividend of $0.41.
-This represents a $1.68 annualized dividend and a yield of 3.14%.
-The ex-dividend date is Monday, September 14th.
-Community Bank System’s dividend payout ratio (DPR) is presently 51.06%.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+State Street Corp lifted its position in shares of Community Bank System by 8.6% during the first quarter.
+State Street Corp now owns 4,314,669 shares of the bank’s stock worth $255,504,000 after purchasing an additional 342,692 shares in the last quarter.
+FMR LLC lifted its position in shares of Community Bank System by 115.8% during the 2nd quarter.
+FMR LLC now owns 398,742 shares of the bank’s stock valued at $22,736,000 after buying an additional 213,992 shares in the last quarter.
+Schroder Investment Management Group purchased a new position in Community Bank System in the 1st quarter worth approximately $6,095,000.
+Elizabeth Park Capital Advisors Ltd. purchased a new position in Community Bank System in the 1st quarter worth approximately $4,414,000.
+Finally, Geode Capital Management LLC increased its stake in Community Bank System by 7.0% in the 1st quarter.
+Geode Capital Management LLC now owns 718,475 shares of the bank’s stock worth $42,246,000 after acquiring an additional 46,982 shares during the last quarter.
+Institutional investors own 68.57% of the company’s stock.

-Several hedge funds have recently bought and sold shares of CBU.
-Glenmede Trust Co.
-NA increased its position in shares of Community Bank System by 143.4% during the second quarter.
-Glenmede Trust Co.
-NA now owns 684 shares of the bank’s stock worth $39,000 after acquiring an additional 403 shares during the last quarter.
-Webster Bank N. A. acquired a new stake in shares of Community Bank System during the second quarter worth $41,000.
-Rockbridge Investment Management LCC acquired a new stake in shares of Community Bank System during the second quarter worth $82,000.
-Macquarie Group Ltd. acquired a new stake in Community Bank System in the 2nd quarter valued at $107,000.
-Finally, Acadian Asset Management LLC acquired a new position in shares of Community Bank System during the 1st quarter worth about $126,000.
-Institutional investors and hedge funds own 68.57% of the company’s stock.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 9th.
+Investors of record on Tuesday, September 15th will be given a $0.42 dividend.
+This represents a $1.68 annualized dividend and a yield of 3.15%.
+The ex-dividend date of this dividend is Monday, September 14th.
+This is a boost from Community Bank System’s previous quarterly dividend of $0.41.
+Community Bank System’s payout ratio is 51.06%.

 Community Bank System, Inc operates as the bank holding company for Community Bank, N.A. that provides various banking and other financial services to retail, commercial, and municipal customers.
 It operates through three segments: Banking, Employee Benefit Services, and All Other.
 The company offers various deposits products, such as checking, savings, and money market accounts, as well as time deposits.